ArnaudBan/widget-embed-latest-tweets/readme.txt

 No. Twitter says : This value [the width] is constrained to be between 250 and 550 pixels

 == Changelog ==

+= 0.4 =

+**Importante update**
+Be careful, the plugin uses the new API version 1.1 This mean that you have to authentify yourself

+* update to API version 1.1
+* use AJAX to load the page faster

 = 0.3.7 =